 Tony Taylor has always been fond of the truck driving industry.
-He first started driving when he was 19 years old, where he drove for a produce company before joining the National Guard.
-After spending 25 years in the Air National Guard, Tony decided to give truck driving a try again, and start applying with trucking companies providing CDL training.
-Deterred by the negative reviews he was reading about those other trucking companies, Tony almost gave up on his pursuit of truck driving career.
+He first started driving when he was 19 years old, when he drove for a produce company before joining the National Guard.
+After spending 25 years in the Air National Guard, Tony decided to give truck driving a try again and start applying to trucking companies providing CDL training.
+Deterred by the negative reviews he was reading about those other trucking companies, Tony almost gave up on his pursuit of a truck driving career.
 But those thoughts changed once he found Stevens Transport and the company-sponsored training CDL training program.

 Tony re-obtained his CDL from Stevens Driving Academy and after completing his training, was very excited to receive his first load assignment.
 After completing eight months of solo driving, Tony decided that he wanted to use his 30 years of experience of training to help other drivers that were in the same position that he was.
 He was then approved as a trainer and has since helped many students become the best drivers that they can be.